Seg-MoE: Multi-Resolution Segment-wise Mixture-of-Experts for Time Series Forecasting Transformers: Introduction

 The $\operatorname{MoE}$ application to time-series forecasting is still in its early stages~\cite{shi2024time,liu2024moirai}, and prior approaches have inherited the limitations of per-token routing from language models.
 In standard $\operatorname{MoE}$ Transformers, each time step (input token) is routed independently to experts~\cite{dai2024deepseekmoe}, ignoring inherent temporal contiguities in time-series data.
 This point-wise gating strategy is computationally efficient, but it can limit the exploration of local dependencies.
 For example, consecutive observations that together encode a local trend or seasonal event may be split and routed to different experts, thereby preventing any single expert from effectively modeling that pattern.
 In long-term forecasting, capturing both short-term patterns and long-term structures is critical, and a lack of local coherence in routing can reduce performance.
 Recent efforts in time-series modeling have scaled MoE-based Transformers to billion-parameter models, achieving state-of-the-art accuracy by leveraging sparse activation and pre-training on massive datasets~\cite{shi2024time,liu2024moirai}.
 However, these models still rely on token-level gating, which limits expert specialization to isolated time steps and underutilizes the structured, segment-wise nature of temporal signals present in real-world sequences.

 To bridge this gap, we introduce \model, a novel $\operatorname{MoE}$ design for sequential data such as time series, where locality and temporal context are critical. \model introduces segment-wise routing instead of conventional token-wise routing, by reshaping the input sequence into non-overlapping contiguous segments and routing them as units in an order-preserving manner. \model treats segments as the basic routing units, enabling the model to capture intra-segment interactions and local patterns that would be fragmented under token-wise routing.
 This design draws on the inductive bias that time-series patterns are often local and compositional \cite{wu2021autoformer}.
 As a result, experts can specialize in domain-specific patterns, such as cycles or volatility clusters.
 We demonstrate that \model elevates a Transformer-based forecaster to state-of-the-art performance on long-term benchmarks, outperforming well-known forecasters.
 Moreover, our approach maintains efficiency comparable to standard $\operatorname{MoEs}$ while yielding robust learning through segment-wise context aggregation.
-The main contributions of this research are as follows:

-\begin{itemize} \item We propose \model, a sparse $\operatorname{MoE}$ architecture that shifts from token-wise to segment-wise routing and processing. \model fosters improved specialization for temporal data while preserving the efficiency benefits of sparse computation.
+The main contributions of this research are as follows: \begin{itemize} \item We propose \model\footnote{\faGithub~Available at \href{https://github.com/evortigosa/segmoe_forecast}{https://github.com/evortigosa/segmoe\_forecast}}, a sparse $\operatorname{MoE}$ architecture that shifts from token-wise to segment-wise routing and processing. \model fosters improved specialization for temporal data while preserving the efficiency benefits of sparse computation.

 \item Through comprehensive experiments and ablation studies on multivariate benchmarks, we demonstrate that segment-wise routing is an inductive bias that outperforms dense and standard token-wise $\operatorname{MoE}$ baselines for long-term forecasting.